martin-rizzo/TensorInfo/README.md

 - **TensorTree**: A hierarchical navigation system for exploring tensor structures within the loaded files.

 ## Managing Checkpoint Metadata
+To access checkpoint metadata, utilize `tensorMap.metadata()`, which provides the necessary methods.\

 ### Loading Metadata
-To load metadata, follow the same procedure as for loading regular checkpoint data.
+To load metadata, follow the same procedure as for loading regular checkpoint data:

-**Example:**
 ```cpp
 ReadError readError;